avaarm/navak-academy/README.md

 ## Description

-Navak is a react application for the organization, Navak Academy, which is a program that teaches young women from underserved backgrounds, coding skills.
+Navak is a react application for the organization, Navak Academy, which is a program that teaches coding skills to young women from underserved backgrounds.

 ## Table of Contents